hichipli/ChatcatGPT/README.md

 3. Troubleshot issues with certain URL terminations, particularly with punctuation marks.
 4. Ongoing refinement of user interactions for a more immersive chat experience.

+### September 5, 2024

+1. Updated the UI interface for a more streamlined experience.
+2. Removed deprecated button schemes to simplify user interactions.
+3. Streamlined the settings interface for easier navigation.
+4. Added more default identity presets for quick AI assistant customization.
+5. Simplified the model selection process for user convenience.
+6. Released version v0.2.1 with these improvements.

 We warmly invite the community to join us in this endeavor.

 Experience the power of AI with ChatcatGPT today!